-States take steps to entice minority marijuana entrepreneurs
+States Take Steps To Entice Minority Marijuana Entrepreneurs

 MARYLAND

-The state’s rollout of medical marijuana has been marred by lawsuits filed by groups that were not among the 15 initially approved by the state for cultivation licenses.
-None of the 15 was owned by African-Americans, according to the Legislative Black Caucus, despite language in the law that requires regulators to seek “racial, ethnic and geographical diversity” in the awarding of licenses.
+The state’s rollout of medical marijuana has been marred by lawsuits filed by groups that were not among the 15 chosen by the state for cultivation licenses.
+None of the 15 was minority-owned, despite language in the law that requires regulators to seek “racial, ethnic and geographical diversity” in the awarding of licenses.

 The General Assembly ended its legislative session last month without acting on a bill designed to create diversity by allowing up to seven more licenses to grow marijuana, with two going to companies that are suing the state and five others for minority-owned companies after a disparity study is conducted.
-The caucus has called for a special session to consider the bill.
+The Legislature’s Black Caucus has called for a special session to consider the bill.

 Minority groups comprise about 48 percent of Maryland’s population, including nearly 30 percent African-American.
 Blacks made up roughly 57 percent of cannabis arrests in 2015.